 These strong fundamentals have drawn the keen eye of investors.
-In April, we released a timeline of publicly announced investor and capital transactions in the single-family rental and build-for-rent space—and we continue to update it as billions of dollars flow into the sector.
-Check out our article on Single-Family Rental and Build-for-Rent—So Hot Right Now to understand the major institutional investments that have happened in the last year and half.
+In April, we released a timeline of publicly announced investor and capital transactions in the single-family rental and build-to-rent space—and we continue to update it as billions of dollars flow into the sector.
+Check out our article on Single-Family Rental and Build-to-Rent—So Hot Right Now to understand the major institutional investments that have happened in the last year and half.

 We recently updated our single-family rental housing forecasts.
-For more information on our full suite of single-family rental and build-for-rent research/consulting offerings, please fill out this form and we will have the right person get back to you quickly.
+For more information on our full suite of single-family rental and build-to-rent research/consulting offerings, please fill out this form and we will have the right person get back to you quickly.